wtsi-hgi/sgeQC/Progress.md

 ### 6. Percentage of reads mapping to library
 **Essential:**
-- [ ] percentage of ""Effective"" library reads
+- [x] percentage of Effective library reads
 - [ ] sample ID or reference

 **Preferable:**